Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: QC in Networking

-QC coupled with DRL techniques also found extensive applications in addressing task offloading challenges across various scenarios, including IoT \cite{done-gaopeng-12-ok-fine, done-third-zhongrunhu-8-ok}, VR \cite{done-zhongrunhu-6-ok-fine, done-fourth-wucheng-13-ok}, and Metaverse environments \cite{done-zhongrunhu_16-ok-fine}.
-In \cite{done-gaopeng-12-ok-fine}, a MEC-enabled IoT framework was proposed, integrating QC capabilities.
-The architecture enabled IoT users to make sequential offloading and transmission decisions in an adaptive and flexible manner.
-The study formulated a joint optimal stochastic computation task offloading and dynamic resource allocation problem aimed at maximizing system energy efficiency.
-The optimization considered factors such as transmission latency, energy consumption, time-varying channel conditions, and data buffer constraints.
-Quantum state representations were employed to transform the continuous-time MDP problem into a QC optimization, which was effectively addressed by the proposed QDRL algorithm.
-The research team also extended their solution into 6G MEC based IoT system \cite{done-third-zhongrunhu-8-ok}, but applying variational quantum circuits.
+QC coupled with DRL techniques also finds extensive applications in addressing task offloading challenges across various scenarios, including IoT \cite{done-gaopeng-12-ok-fine, done-third-zhongrunhu-8-ok}, VR \cite{done-zhongrunhu-6-ok-fine, done-fourth-wucheng-13-ok}, and Metaverse environments \cite{done-zhongrunhu_16-ok-fine}.
+In \cite{done-gaopeng-12-ok-fine}, a MEC-enabled IoT framework is proposed, integrating QC capabilities.
+The architecture enables IoT users to make sequential offloading and transmission decisions in an adaptive and flexible manner.
+The study formulates a joint optimal stochastic computation task offloading and dynamic resource allocation problem aimed at maximizing system energy efficiency.
+The optimization considers factors such as transmission latency, energy consumption, time-varying channel conditions, and data buffer constraints.
+However, in highly dynamic and complex IoT environments, a Q-table in classical DRL algorithms face significant challenges.
+The stochastic and time-varying nature of channel conditions, combined with a large search space, leads to high time and space complexities.
+The discretization of continuous state and action spaces in the Q-table further hinders learning efficiency, primarily due to the high dimensionality.
+Additionally, the slow learning speed and limited storage capacity of classical DRL models are inadequate to meet the stringent offloading decision-making and processing demands of IoT systems.
+Quantum state representations are employed to transform the continuous-time MDP problem into QC optimization, which is effectively addressed by the proposed QDRL algorithm.
+All potential quantum representation states can be modified in magnitude through a set of orthonormal eigenstates.
+Leveraging quantum parallelism, a unitary matrix operates on the superposition of mixed qubits, simultaneously affecting all states.
+The research team also extends their solution into 6G MEC based IoT system \cite{done-third-zhongrunhu-8-ok}, but applying variational quantum circuits.